light-yagami40/Login-page/README.md

 # Login-page
 A single page login form with stunning visual effects.
-It is made with HTML and CSS.
+Made using HTML and CSS languages.